Monthly Maintenance Checklist

 - Bucket hygiene: Wash the bucket with mild soap, rinse, and fully dry to prevent odor.

 - Drain hose: Flush with warm water and confirm a continuous downward slope for gravity drainage.
+If the route is complicated, verify it with the drainage planner.

 - Airflow clearance: Keep 12–18 inches of space around intake and exhaust areas.

 - Humidity target: Reset to 45–50% for comfort and mold prevention.
+Use the target humidity calculator if room conditions vary by space.

 Weekly Quick Checks